 A small Sicilian team sent out in mid-December to provide an update on the island brought back unnerving news: they had gone to look at Ferdinandea and had found nothing but open water.
 They had been looking in precisely the correct place.
 The island had simply disappeared.
 The Mediterranean waves had apparently reclaimed Ferdinandea, dragging the short-lived but much-coveted island back beneath the water’s surface.
 The international argument had been settled by the ultimate deus ex machina ending.

-Later study revealed that the entire island—shoreline, peaks, lake basins, and all—had been comprised of a volcanic rock called tephra, which is known for its weakness and susceptibility to erosion.
+Later study revealed that the entire island—shoreline, peaks, lake basins, and all—had been composed of a volcanic rock called tephra, which is known for its weakness and susceptibility to erosion.
 The five-kilometer perimeter of Ferdinandea had been no match for the waves of the Mediterranean, which had erased the bit of land within six months.
 As if to taunt the nearby species of manic bipedal land-dwelling colonizers, Ferdinandea had slipped just under the surface of the water: its highest point was only ten meters below.
 Sulking, the British insisted on referring to the seamount as the Graham Shoal (or Graham Bank), and were pleased when the name stuck.

 Since its reimmersion in the Mediterranean, the ex-island has still managed to attract attention from a number of countries.
 In 1987 the American Navy mistook Ferdinandea for a lurking Libyan submarine and bombarded it with depth charges—though they appear not to have done much damage.
 More recently, amid reports that the island might again return to the surface, Italians sent divers to attach a hefty plaque to the underwater peak, claiming the once and future island for Italy.
 The plaque broke apart underwater, though whether this was due to vandalism or natural geological processes was impossible to determine.
 Either way, the top of Ferdinandea still lurks, tantalizingly, about ten meters below the surface of the Mediterranean.
 The volcano is still active, meaning that it is likely to produce islands again in the future.